vieter-v/vieter/docs/content/usage/builds/_index.md

 ```

 Here, `some-url` is the URL of the Git repository containing the PKGBUILD.
 This
-URL is passed to `git clone`, so the repository should be public.
+URL is passed to `git clone`, meaning the repository should be public.
 Vieter
 expects the same format as an AUR Git repository, so you can directly use AUR
 URLs here.